The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 The transfer of real estate assets located in Luxembourg is governed by the laws of Luxembourg, as lex rei sitae.

-The provisions of the Civil Code mainly rule the transfer of title.
+The provisions of the Civil Code mainly govern the transfer of title.
 Other specific laws or regulations may apply, depending on the type of assets, the type of activity or the quality of the parties.

 A due diligence report will usually address legal, financial, technical and sustainability/environmental topics.